Nekron: "Blackest Night"

 In the Blackest Night storyline, Nekron is revealed to be responsible for the creation of the black power rings, which reanimate the dead, and is collaborating with Scar and Black Hand.
 He is also responsible for the capture of the Anti-Monitor during the aftermath of the Sinestro Corps War on the planet Ryut.
 When the Black Lanterns' power levels reach one hundred percent, Nekron is summoned just outside Coast City.
 Nekron is also revealed to be the mastermind behind the miraculous resurrections of several superheroes in the past, a deed previously thought to be a consequence of Brother Blood tampering with the forces of life and death.

 According to Black Lantern Jean Loring, Nekron was formed out of the nothingness in existence prior to the creation of the universe as a defense mechanism to the Life Entity, also known as the White Light.
 Given shape in the form of life's idea of death, Nekron marches with his undead army, claiming the hunger plaguing him has not abated.
 Nekron is not a living being, instead existing as an avatar of darkness.

 After questioning one of the Guardians of the Universe and getting him to admit that he can no longer remember why the Guardians took a vow to protect the universe, Nekron slits his throat and Black Hand uses his organs to summon the Life Entity.
 When Nekron strikes the Entity, every living thing in the universe is harmed because the Entity is the source of all life.
 Nekron intends to kill the Entity and thereby kill every living thing in the universe.
 His plans, however, are thwarted when Sinestro bonds with the Entity and becomes a White Lantern.

-The Life Entity eventually abandons Sinestro, refusing to be controlled by his ego, and bonds itself to Hal Jordan, who states that Nekron merely opened the doors between life and death while it was still the heroes' choices to return to life.
+The Life Entity abandons Sinestro, refusing to be controlled by his ego, and bonds itself to Hal Jordan, who states that Nekron merely opened the doors between life and death while it was still the heroes' choices to return to life.
 Having restored all the resurrected heroes to life and recruited them to the White Lantern Corps, Hal turns the power of the Entity on Black Hand, resurrecting him.
 Black Hand vomits a white power ring that enters the Black Power Battery and resurrects the Anti-Monitor, who attacks Nekron.
-Black Hand releases twelve other white rings that seek out several deceased heroes and villains who had been recruited into the Black Lantern Corps, the rings restoring all twelve of them to life.
+Black Hand releases twelve other white rings that seek out several deceased heroes and villains who had been recruited into the Black Lantern Corps, restoring them to life.
 In the final confrontation that follows, Nekron is banished yet again.